rahulearn2019/msvsdpim/README.md

 'MAGIC -T sky130A.tech
 ```
 This opens up the tkcon and layout windows
-- the layout and tkcon windows

 In the Layout window import the spice netlist of your inverter(one which has pins and fets, and is the bottomost hierarchy of the inverter testbench)

-- the option of importing netlist

 The metal input and output pins are imported and the nfet and pfet is imported

-- the pics

-now we hover over the pins/fets and press i and then press m at the location we want to place them
+Now we hover over the pins/fets and press i and then press m at the location we want to place them

-- pics of correct placement

-route metal

-- pics of routed layout

-drc free

-- pics of drc free

-extract layout

-- commands and files